flyerhzm/eager_group/README.md

 EagerGroup will execute `GROUP BY` sqls for you then set the value of attributes.

+`define_eager_group` will define a method in model.
+You can call the `definition_name` directly for convenience, but it would not help you to fix n+1 aggregate sql issue.

+    post = Post.first
+    post.commets_average_rating
+    post.approved_comments_count

 ## Benchmark

 I wrote a benchmark script [here][1], it queries approved comments count